 Melissa is strategic lead in the University for a wide range of technologies and support for innovative learning and teaching, including blended learning tools, bespoke web development, online video, lecture recording, VLEs, open education resources, partnerships with platforms such as Coursera, Edx, FutureLearn and Wikimedia.
 Her teams support a range of online provision including taught online Masters programmes, Micromasters programmes, CPD and Massive Open Online Courses (MOOCs).

 Under her leadership the Learning, Teaching and Web Directorate has become one of the most successful and comprehensive learning technology groups in the UK, with diverse teams of muti-professional staff, student interns and expert consultants.

-Melissa is a graduate of the University of Edinburgh and has returned to the city from the University of Oxford where she was Director of Academic IT and Fellow of Kellogg College.
+Melissa is a graduate of the universites of Manchester and Edinburgh and has returned to Edinburgh from the University of Oxford where she was Director of Academic IT and Fellow of Kellogg College.